Margaret Carwood: Two weddings and a funeral

 Bastian Pagez married Christily Hogg on 9 February, and Margaret Carwood married John Stewart of Tulliepowrie and Fincastle, on Tuesday 11 February 1567, two days afterwards.

 Queen Mary gave Margaret Carwood a gift of 15 ells of black velvet for her wedding.
 Mary's participation at Margaret's wedding on the day after Darnley's murder caused adverse comment.
-The date, 11 February, was given in the list of evidence and charges against Mary supplied to Elizabeth I of England called Hay's articles, which mentions both the masque attended by the Queen for Bastian's marriage before the King's murder, and Margaret's marriage the morning after the murder.
+The date, 11 February, was given in the list of evidence and charges against Mary supplied to Elizabeth I of England called Hay's articles or the "Book of Articles", which mentions both the masque attended by the Queen for Bastian's marriage before the King's murder, and Margaret's marriage the morning after the murder.
 Hay's articles allege that there was no show of mourning clothes, and more enquiry made after money stolen from Margaret Carwood than for Darnley's murder, and the King was buried at night without ceremony.

 In March 1584 John Stewart and Margaret Carwood complained to the Privy Council about their land near Dunkeld, held from the estate of Dunfermline Abbey.
 The Commendator Robert Pitcairn had offered them a new tenancy contract called a "tack", but the remaining monks refused to sign it.